Explain why is snow white?

 In detail, for those interested!

-First reason: The composition of snow
+The particular crystalline structure of snow

 Did you know?